denisecass/healthcare_data_analysis/README.md

 # Healthcare Data Analysis
 **DC Health Corp Data Analysis: Smoking Vs. Healthcare Charges**

+# Executive Summary

+**The health awareness campaign can begin focusing on obese smokers to start.**

+- Smoking Status shows a very high correlation with charges, the other variables by themselves show moderate to low correlations.
+- However, for Smokers, BMI shows a very correlation with charges showing the presence of double risk factors for overweight and obese smokers.
+- People who walk over 5K steps per day show reduced charges, and those with over 8K daily steps show significantly reduced charges.
+- Age shows three linear regions increasing with age, with obese smokers in the highest region, and a combination of non-obese smokers and nonsmokers of all BMI types in the middle region.
+- For Smokers, we can create a high predictive model with an R^2 of 0.87 focusing primarily on Age and Obese/Non-obese variables, while for the nonsmokers, additional variables will be required to make an accurate prediction.

 *Introduction*

 - How can DC Health Corp improve their clients’ high leverage lifestyle variables to decrease overall medical expenses by $5k-$10k on average for high risk clients within 1 year?